TheArturthur/CoppermindScraper/Cosmere/Steel Ministry.md

 ### Obligators
 An obligator is needed to witness or approve anything significant going on in the Final Empire.
 Without their approval, agreements and contracts aren't morally or legally binding.
 Any legal assassination requires the Ministry's approval, usually through bribery.
 Obligators, in addition to witnessing agreements, run all public works in the Final Empire.
 They oversee programs such as sewage and engineering, and most of the head engineers who design city plans are obligators themselves.
 In addition to their bureaucratic functions, the obligators serve as the Lord Ruler's religious leaders.
 They teach the Lord Ruler's religion to skaa and noblemen alike.
 The obligators determine who the nobility is allowed to marry as part of their religious duties.
 Obligators are allowed to be married.
+Those who become an obligator forfeit their surname.
 The Lord Ruler requires more devotion from the obligators; they practice religious worship and have to maintain a religious air that is unnecessary for nobles.
 Some of the religious practices for the Steel Ministry include daily prayers and ceremonies to the Lord Ruler.

  by  Anna_Korabelnikova  Noorden, an obligator Obligators are distinguished by their shaved heads and intricate black tattoos around their eyes that signify rank and Canton membership.
 They typically wear dark grey robes.